RedOctober117/quartz/content/Lambda Calculus.md

 ### Anonymous Functions

-$\lambda$ expressions have a single identifier, $\lambda$, and follow this format:
+$\lambda$ functions have a single identifier, $\lambda$, and follow this format:
 $$
 \lambda name .
 E
 $$
 This defines a new _anonymous_ function.
+All functions are anonymous in $\lambda$ calculus.
 Here is an example:
 $$
 \lambda x.x
 $$